totara/totara-docker-dev/README.md

 ### Requirements:
  * Totara source code: https://help.totaralearning.com/display/DEV/Getting+the+code
- * Docker: https://www.docker.com (recommend 17.09.1-ce-mac42, see warning below)
+ * Docker: https://www.docker.com (use [17.09.1-ce-mac42](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17091-ce-mac42-2017-12-11-stable), see warning below)
  * Docker-compose: https://docs.docker.com/compose/install (included in Docker for Mac/Windows)
- * Docker-sync: http://docker-sync.io/ (optional, for more speed on Mac and Windows)
+ * Docker-sync: http://docker-sync.io/ (optional, for more speed on Mac)
  * At least 3.25GB of RAM for MSSQL

 ## Warning
 Please note that there's a current [issue with docker-sync](https://github.com/EugenMayer/docker-sync/issues/517) opn Mac and Docker versions newer than [17.09.1-ce-mac42](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17091-ce-mac42-2017-12-11-stable).
 To be on the safe side I recommend download and installing this version.

-### Todo

- * Get mssql working with PHP 5.6 (driver is installed but throws error on connect)
- * Get xdebug working with PHP 7.2

 ### Installation:
  1. Clone the Totara source code (see requirements)